skypjack/entt/docs/md/entity.md

 The former requires a compile-time list of component (or storage) types and can make several optimizations because of that.
 The latter is constructed at runtime using numerical type identifiers instead and is a bit slower to iterate.<br/>
-In both cases, creating and destroying views isn't expensive at all since they don't have any type of initialization.
+In both cases, creating and destroying views is not expensive at all since they do not have any type of initialization.

 Groups come in three different flavors: _full-owning groups_, _partial-owning
 groups_ and _non-owning groups_.
 The main difference between them is in terms of